prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Set Adapter Defaults

 Finally, you need to provide default settings for your bid adapter.
-You can decide if you'd like your bid adapter to be enabled out of the box, and if so, you'll need to provide a default endpoint and default extra adapter info (if applicable).
-If your bid adapter requires extra information to function properly, such as a security token or host account, then it's best to leave the adapter disabled.
+You can decide if you'd like your bid adapter to be enabled out of the box, and if so, you'll need to provide a default endpoint and default extra adapter info if applicable.
+If your bid adapter requires host specific information to function properly, such as a security token or host account, then it's best to leave the adapter disabled.

 {: .alert.alert-warning :}
-The default endpoint should not be specific for any particular host, such as Xandr/AppNexus.
+The default endpoint should not be specific to any particular host, such as Xandr/AppNexus.
 We may ask you about suspicious looking ids during the review process.
-Please reach out to individual hosts for specialized configuration, such as system ids or geo regions.
+Please reach out to individual hosts if you need to set specialized configuration.

 #### Enabled By Default